RubiksImplosion/Minecraft-TAS/README.md

 7. Load a save-state by pressing the load save-state keybind (default `K`)
 8. Delete a save-state by pressing the delete save-state keybind (default `'`/`APOSTROPHE`)

+For example scripts, see the `run/scripts` folder above
 ### Available commands:

  `wait <ticks>` pauses execution of the script for the given number of ticks